Stag film: History

 Some historians consider the Argentine film El Satario, filmed sometime between 1907 and 1912, to be the oldest surviving pornographic film.

 Before the abolition of film censorship in the United States and a general acceptance of the production of pornography, porn was an underground phenomenon.
 Public presentation of such films were itinerant and were via secret exhibitions in brothels or smoker houses; or the films might be rented for private usage.
 Stag films were an entirely clandestine phenomenon; not until the "porn chic" era of the 1970s would sexually explicit cinema gain any recognition or discussion in mainstream society.
 Unlike today, the on-screen display of satisfaction, such as male or female orgasm, was not a convention of stag cinema.
 Instead there was what Linda Williams called the "meat shot", which was a closeup, hardcore depiction of genital intercourse.
 As there are no direct quotes or oral histories by participants in this underground cinema, film scholars understand what they know of these stag films mainly through written accounts.
 Stag films persisted for such a great length of time, as Williams argues, simply because they were cut off from more public scrutiny of sexual behavior.

 The German film Am Abend, the Argentinian film El Satario and the American film A Free Ride (or A Grass Sandwich), produced between 1907 and 1915, are three of the earliest hardcore pornographic films that have been collected at the Kinsey Institute for Research in Sex, Gender, and Reproduction.

+In the 1920s, France, Germany and the U.S. were some of the leading producing countries of stag films.
+By the 1930, the U.S. became the largest stag film producer, with the UK and Denmark briefly taking the top position in the early 1950s and 1960s respectively.